limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ### Afterthought

-To be honest, "Pinky's Palace" is a misnomer; it should be "Pinky's Dungeon", don't you think? :sweat_smile:
+"Pinky's Palace" is a misnomer; it should be "Pinky's Dungeon", don't you think? :sweat_smile:

-Walking through this dungeon took longer than usual because I had to document down the crucial sections and had to take more screen captures.
-It certainly lived up to its name of being harder than the first one, with the reverse engineering of `qsub`, and the exploit development for `panel`.
+Walking through this "dungeon" took longer than usual because I had to document down the crucial sections and had to take more screen captures.
+It certainly lived up to its name of being harder than the first one — the twist and turns, the reverse engineering of `qsub`, and the exploit development for `panel`, all fun but tough challenges.

 I give it a :+1: